wp-plugins/eshop/trunk/readme.txt

 Version 6.3.2

-* *Fixed* lising issue on admin products nad base pages.
+* *Fixed* listing issue on admin products and base pages.
 * *Added* set eshopshowcartoncart filter to true to show cart widget again on cart and checkout pages
 * *Fixed* names with apostrophes being sent to Paypal (note: apostrophe is currently removed)
 * *Fixed* link in cron email is now correct.